How it Works

 Overview of libyt

-libyt serves as a bridge between simulation processes and Python instances.
+serves as a bridge between simulation processes and Python instances.
 It is the middle layer that handles data IO between simulations and Python instances, and between MPI processes.
 When launching N MPI processes, each process contains one piece of simulation and one Python interpreter.
 Each Python interpreter has access to simulation data in its process.
 When doing in situ analysis, every simulation process pauses, and a total of N Python instances will work together to conduct Python tasks in the process space of MPI.

-Simulations use libyt API to pass in data and run Python codes during runtime, and Python instances use libyt Python module to request data directly from simulations using C-extension method and access Python objects that contain simulation information.
-Using libyt for in situ analysis is very similar to running Python scripts in post-processing under MPI platform, except that data are stored in memory instead of hard drives.
+for in situ analysis is very similar to running Python scripts in post-processing under MPI platform, except that data are stored in memory instead of hard drives.

-libyt is for general-purpose and can launch arbitrary Python scripts and Python modules, though here, we focus on using yt as our core analysis tool.
+is for general-purpose and can launch arbitrary Python scripts and Python modules, though here, we focus on using yt as our core analysis tool.

 Executing Python Codes

-Using libyt to run Python codes is just like running Python codes in post-processing.
+to run Python codes is just like running Python codes in post-processing.
 Their only difference lies in where the data is.
 Post-processing has everything store on hard disk, while data in in situ analysis is distributed in different computing nodes.

-When conducting in situ Python analysis, the simulation processes pause, and Python instances on each process run and execute the same piece of code.
-Python instances use libyt Python module to probe and read ongoing simulation data, or even request data from simulation, thus realize in situ Python analysis.
-Python instances on different processes use mpi4py1 to communicate.
-Though libyt can call arbitrary Python modules, here, we focus on using yt2 as the core method, since it already has supported parallelism feature under mpi4py platform and has full features of analyzing and visualizing volumetric data.
+platform and has full features of analyzing and visualizing volumetric data.
 Every Python statement is executed inside the imported script’s namespace.
 The namespace holds Python functions and objects.
 Every change made will also be stored under this namespace and will be brought to the following round.

-libyt also provides interactive Python prompt under MPI communication platform.
+also provides interactive Python prompt under MPI communication platform.
 We can think of it as normal Python prompt, but with access to simulation data.
 It takes user inputs through the terminal on the root process.
 Once the root process makes sure the input syntax is complete and is a valid Python statement, it then broadcasts the statement to other MPI processes, and all the MPI processes run the Python statement together.
 The changes made will be brought to the following round of analysis.

 Connecting Data in Simulation to Python

 Even though we can run arbitrary Python modules, connecting to simulation information and having access to data is the key point.
-We can extend the functionality of Python by calling C/C++ functions, and, likewise, we can also embed Python in a C/C++ application to enhance its capability. libyt uses Python C API and NumPy C API to bridge simulation data and information between C++ side and Python side.
+We can extend the functionality of Python by calling C/C++ functions, and, likewise, we can also embed Python in a C/C++ application to enhance its capability. libyt

-Currently, libyt supports only adaptive mesh refinement (AMR) grid data structure.
-It first gathers and combines local AMR grid information (e.g., levels, parent id, grid edges) in each process, such that every Python instance contains full information.
-The format of the array is designed to match yt’s, so that we can directly use the algorithm in yt with no effort. libyt loads simulation information and organizes data under libyt Python module using Python and NumPy C API.
+Python module using Python and NumPy C API.
 It creates NumPy arrays that contain AMR grid information using NumPy C API.
 The array colored in deep green block in the figure below can be accessed in both C++ and Python runtimes.
-For actual simulation data colored in light green block in the figure below, libyt wraps them using NumPy C API, which tells Python how to interpret block of memory (e.g., shape, type, stride), without duplicating memory.
+For actual simulation data colored in light green block in the figure below, libyt

-libyt also supports back-communication of simulation information.
+also supports back-communication of simulation information.
 The process is triggered by Python when it needs the data generated by a user-defined C function.
 This usually happens when the data is not part of the simulation iterative process and requires simulation to generate it, or the data isn’t stored in a contiguous memory block and requires simulation to help collect it.
 It is also used for fetching data from remote process.
-The user-defined C function can be anything, as long as it has the correct prototype that is accepted by libyt.
+The user-defined C function can be anything, as long as it has the correct prototype that is accepted by libyt

 Data Redistribution Process

 Each MPI process contains one simulation code and one Python instance.
 Each Python instance only has direct access to the data on local computing nodes.
 During in situ Python analysis, workloads may be decomposed and rebalanced according to the algorithm in Python packages.
 It is not necessary to align with how data is distributed in simulation.
-Furthermore, there is no way for libyt to know what kind of communication pattern a Python script needs for a much more general case.
-And it is difficult to schedule point-to-point communications that fit any kind of algorithms and any number of MPI processes.
+Furthermore, there is no way for libyt

-libyt use one-sided communication in MPI, also known as Remote Memory Access (RMA), by which one no longer needs to explicitly specify senders and receivers. libyt first collects what data is needed in each process, and the processes prepare the data requested.
+first collects what data is needed in each process, and the processes prepare the data requested.
 Then it creates a RMA epoch, for which all MPI processes will enter, and each process can fetch the data located on different processes without explicitly waiting for the remote process to respond.
 It only needs to know which MPI process should it go to get the data.
-The caveat in data redistribution process in libyt is that it is a collective operation, and requires every MPI process to participate, otherwise, the process will hang there and wait for the others.
+The caveat in data redistribution process in libyt